COVID-19 cases climb by 2

 COVID-19 cases climb by 2 Back to video

-Algoma regions with COVID-19 cases reported in the past 14 days include Central and East Algoma, Sault Ste.
-Marie and area and Elliot Lake and area.

-This brings the total number of confirmed cases to 169 since March.
-Twenty-one cases are active as of Tuesday, Algoma Public Health says.
+This brings the total number of confirmed cases to 177 since March.
+Twenty-one cases are active, Algoma Public Health says.